angelinopersia/papofic/src/themes/README.md

 e.g., `{ title: "myTheme", model: MyThemeModel, },`

+## Thumbnails

-5. Each theme appears in a themes tab with their own thumbnail.
+Each theme appears in a themes tab with their own thumbnail.

 Papofic's themes thumbnails come from [Quinn Rohlf](https://github.com/qrohlf)'s fantastic [trianglify](https://trianglify.io/).

 Thus you must also create a thumbnail from trianglify.
 Don't worry, it's easy.

-The thumbnail must at least:
+1. The thumbnail must at least:

 - have its width and height be 150 pixels each.
 - have its colors match the look of the theme (as to not mislead users).

 The rest of the details are up to you and your creativity.

-When you're done creating your thumbnail, click on **"Export"** and **"Download Low-Res Preview"**.
+2. When you're done creating your thumbnail, click on **"Export"** and **"Download Low-Res Preview"**.

-Rename the exported PNG after your theme's name in camelCase, and drop it into `/src/thumbnails`.
+3. Rename the exported PNG after your theme's name in camelCase, and drop it into `/src/thumbnails`.

-Import it into `/src/thumbnails/index.ts`.
+4. Import it into `/src/thumbnails/index.ts`.

 The import must be named after your theme's name in camelCase.

-Include the import in the constant object `thumbnails`.
+5. Include the import in the constant object `thumbnails`.

 ### It's done, your theme is now compatible!